azpeteryang/azpeteryang.github.io/_pages/cv.md

 Internship experience
 ======
 * KPMG Virtual Internship (2020)
-•	Implemented a database system for the data, initiated mechanisms to optimize the database and queries (index optimization, data table optimization, etc.), reducing completion time of multiple tasks.
+•	Implemented a database system for the data, cleaned, manipulated large datasets from different servers.
+•	Initiated mechanisms to optimize the database and queries (index optimization, data table optimization, etc.), reducing completion time of multiple tasks by 20%.
-•	Applied Logistic Regression to predict the growing of the number of customers, collaborated with teammates to develop reports and dashboards using Tableau.
+•	Applied scilit-learn to predict the growing of the number of customers, collaborated with teammates to develop reports and dashboards using Tableau.

 * Internship in Chengdu Zhunxingyunxue Technology
 •	Helped the company to build an image labelling system and data management platform to improve the work efficiency of the image labeling team, collaborated with colleagues to program and debug.
-•	Achieved functionalities including data management and image labelling for iterative development by implementing server-side RESTful APIs based on Spring Framework.
+•	Achieved functionalities including data management and image labelling for iterative development by implementing REST API based on Spring Framework.
+•	Optimized the infrastructure which allows team members to SSH into the development environment, rebuilt SSH bastion of the lab for connecting to Kubernetes nodes in different areas.
 •	Designed a model for image recognition using optimized ResNet with Online Hard Example Mining and Multi-GPU training with parameter server architecture.
-•	The optimized model increased accuracy and training speed comparing to the built-in ResNet in PyTorch.
+•	The optimized model increased accuracy and reached faster training speed comparing to the built-in ResNet in PyTorch.

 * Internship in Gelan Technology
 •	Built up a positioning software, used RSSI model for distance calculation, the error of positioning is less than 0.5m.
 •	Applied Kalman filter to improve the algorithm, collaborated with team members to improve the signal processing stability of the Physical Layer of the Wi-Fi system.